-HOW TO LOSE A COMMERCIAL PROPERTY TAX ASSESSMENT CASE
+HOW TO LOSE A COMMERCIAL PROPERTY TAX ASSESSMENT CASE IN TEN EASY STEPS

 I have represented hundreds of taxpayers over my thirty year career and have had to clean up some messes caused by prior counsel.
 I thought it might be useful to unveil my shortlist of ten recondite dangers in the assessment appeals process.